Who Owns Caribbean Data? The Data Sovereignty Battle Every Organisation Must Win Before 2027

 The EU AI Act's Caribbean Reach

-The EU AI Act became fully applicable to high-risk AI system providers in August 2026.
+The bulk of the EU AI Act's obligations became applicable from August 2026, though the obligations specific to many high-risk AI systems (Annex III) have been phased to December 2027 under the EU's Digital Omnibus agreement.
 Its geographic scope is comparable to GDPR: it applies to any provider or deployer of AI systems that affects persons in the EU, regardless of where the provider or deployer is established.
 A Caribbean insurer that uses an AI underwriting model to assess risks for EU-domiciled customers is a deployer within the Act's scope.
 A Caribbean technology company that builds an AI system and markets it into the EU is a provider within scope.

-For Caribbean organisations, the most practically significant provisions are the requirements for high-risk AI systems in sectors including healthcare, financial services, education, employment, and law enforcement.
+For Caribbean organisations, the provisions that bite hardest in practice are the requirements for high-risk AI systems in sectors including healthcare, financial services, education, employment, and law enforcement.
 These requirements include: a conformity assessment before the system is placed in service, technical documentation covering training data, model architecture, and performance metrics, post-market monitoring with regular performance reviews, and registration in the EU AI Act database for systems in specified high-risk categories.

 CAIRMC's detailed analysis of EU AI Act enforcement implications for Caribbean organisations sets out the specific obligations by sector.
 The central message is that the EU AI Act is not a European problem for Caribbean organisations to ignore.
 It is an active compliance obligation for any Caribbean organisation with EU market exposure, and it is being enforced from August 2026.